 All Broward College Campus Safety Officers possess Class D security licenses issued by the State of Florida and/or an active law enforcement certification.
-Their duty is to assist students, faculty, staff, and visitors; respond to incidents on Broward College property; assist in building evacuations; identify individuals on college property to determine whether they have lawful business at Broward College; and provide traffic control and direction.
+Their duty is to patrol college property, in a vehicle or on foot; to provide public safety assistance to students, faculty, staff, and visitors; to respond to and investigate incidents on Broward College property; to assist in building evacuations; to identify individuals on college property to determine whether they have lawful business at Broward College; and to assist with traffic control and direction.

 A Campus Safety Lieutenant is assigned to each of the main campuses.
-Campus Safety Sergeants are designated for the Willis Holcombe Center and Partnership Centers.
+Campus Safety Sergeants are designated for the Willis Holcombe Center (WHC) and partnership centers.
 These individuals are responsible for planning, organizing, and overseeing the daily activities of the Campus Safety department on their assigned campus/center.

 These Campus Safety Lieutenants and Sergeants are:

 - Lt.
-Frank Lizano at Central Campus

-- Lt.
-John Labandera at North Campus

-- ► Lt.
-Ted Hay at South Campus

-- ► Sgt.
-Mario Alvarado for Willis Holcombe Center

-- Sgt.
-Sonja Johnson for Partnership Centers
+Ted Hay at A. Hugh Adams Central Campus. - Lt.
+Terry McDonald at North Campus. - Lt.
+Daniel Hall at Judson A. Samuels South Campus. - Sgt.
+Mario Alvarado for Willis Holcombe Center. - Sgt.
+Sonja Johnson for Partnership Centers.

-ORGANIZATIONAL HIEARCHY
+ORGANIZATIONAL HIERARCHY